nbaudesson/SWARMz4/README.md

    This will make the drone go 1m/s forward for 2 seconds (velocity_timeout).

 3. **Combat Actions**:
-   The tools to attack other robots are ros2 service in the game master package :
+   The tools to attack other robots are ros2 services in the game master package :
    - the [missile_server](https://github.com/nbaudesson/SWARMz4/blob/main/ros2_ws/src/swarmz_pkgs/game_master/game_master/missile_server.py) that will apply damage to the closest robot aligned with the shooter (drone or canon).
    ```bash
    # Fire missile